Lykke-Waves/lykke-waves-wallet/README.md

 # lykke-waves-wallet
 Waves Wallet Module for Lykke Exchange.

-This module sign transactions and creates private keys/addresses for exchange needs.
+This module signs transactions and creates private keys/addresses for exchange needs.

 # Build